 The Sebium formulation of Bioderma’s Micellar Water is a pretty good solution for those with oily skin.
 The inclusion of Copper Sulfate and Zinc Gluconate will help to balance oily skin.
 Copper sulfate gives the Sebium its blue cast, and helps sooth skin that is acne-prone or otherwise harmed.

 Like the Hydrabio formulation, the Sebium formula does include fragrances.
 Some may find these harmful to the skin.

-- [NO RINSE FORMULA] - facial makeup remover and face cleanser for...
+- [NO RINSE FORMULA] - A makeup remover cleanser for on-the-go.
+Simply...

 Final Words on Micellar Waters